marrlab/DomainLab/paper.md

 ---
-title: 'DomainLab: A PyTorch library for domain generalization in deep learning'
+title: 'DomainLab: A Python package for domain generalization in deep learning'
 tags:
   - Python
   - deep learning